NilupuleeA/Sun-Seeking-Dryer-Robot/README.md

 This is a group project done under the module EN1190 Engineering Design project, Semester 2 of the Department of Electronic and Telecommunication Engineering.

-The task description of the project is as follows.
+The project description of the project is as follows.

 1. Introduction